sseletskyy/storybook-puppeteer-declarative-testing/README.md

 ## SPDT Declarations

 Use these declarations as keys in fixtures
 ```
-export default {
+const fixtures = {
   [fixture name]: {
     props: { ... },
     spdt: {